gbif/ipt/howToPublish.md

   3. If all else fails - contact the GBIF Helpdesk <helpdesk@gbif.org> for help finding a host for your data
 5. Upload your data to the IPT
   1. Refer to the [IPT User Manual](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki) for additional guidance
-6. Map the data to Darwin Core
+6. Map the data (e.g. Checklist data gets mapped to the [Taxon Core](http://rs.gbif.org/core/dwc_taxon_2015-04-24.xml), Occurrence data gets mapped to the [Occurrence Core](http://rs.gbif.org/core/dwc_occurrence_2015-07-02.xml), Sample Event data gets mapped to the [Event Core](http://rs.gbif.org/core/dwc_event_2015_05_29.xml).
-7. Fill in resource metadata
+7. Fill in resource metadata using the IPT's metadata editor
 8. Publish the dataset (share it publicly online):
 9. Register the dataset with GBIF. **Note**: your organisation must be registered with GBIF and added to your IPT by the IPT administrator.
 Otherwise, the organisation will not be available to choose from in the IPT.